ZSR3004/cell2/README.md

 > cd CellFlow
 ```

 Now, you can view the actual file.
 If you can easily access it from the explorer/finder, just double click on the file.
-Othewise, we can use the command line to open it.
+Otherwise, we can use the command line to open it.

 ```bash
 > explorer.exe . # the period just means the current directory